Introducing Tonbo

 Asynchronous

-Tonbo fully supports asychronous methods:
+Tonbo fully supports asynchronous methods:

 Using asynchronous interfaces not only increases the efficiency of concurrent operations, but also allows Tonbo to provide concurrent access on resource-constrained devices, such as browsers, mobile apps, and embedded Linux systems.
-The LSM Tree architecture, as mentioned in previous sections, requires background tasks for garbage collection and compaction newly written data, which can be challenging to implement in browsers since they cannot easily start background tasks.
+The LSM Tree architecture, as mentioned in previous sections, requires background tasks for garbage collection and compaction of newly written data, which can be challenging to implement in browsers since they cannot easily start background tasks.
 By leveraging WASM and async Rust interfaces, we can build a complete asynchronous task chain from OPFS to the JavaScript scheduler.
 In our upcoming blog posts, we will describe in detail how we achieve this—bear witness!

 ╔═Web APP══════════════════════╗